RomainPct/Candide_PHP_FlatFiles_CMS/ReadMe.md

 Edit `LOCALE` will automatically load administration side traduction if it exists on the [Candide project github folder dedicated to it](https://github.com/RomainPct/Candide_PHP_FlatFiles_CMS/tree/master/AdminTraductions).
 Else, just create the traduction for your language following traduction files which already exist and put it in admin/config/languages/.
 It will be really welcome if you share this traduction file with the whole Candide community.

+## Customize Candide homepage
+You can edit the administration side homepage into the customHome.php file avalaible in admin/config/ folder.

 ## Custom CSS on administration side
 You can customize the administration side CSS thank's to the custom.css file avalaible in admin/config/ folder.

-## Customize Candide homepage
-TO WRITE

 <a name="autogeneration"/>